Serving Edmonton for over 120 years

 Do wasps leave on their own?

 Yes, wasps do typically leave on their own, but this depends largely on the season and the specific species of wasp.
 Most wasps are considered seasonal insects with a lifecycle that begins in spring and ends in late autumn.
 Queen wasps emerge from overwintering in early spring to start new colonies.
-The colonies grow throughout the summer months, reaching their peak in late summer and early autumn.
+The colonies grow throughout the summer, reaching their peak in late summer and early autumn.
 As colder weather sets in, the worker wasps and the old queen die off, and new queens leave the nest to find a place to overwinter and start a new colony the next spring.

 Repelling wasps from your property effectively involves a multifaceted approach that combines preventative measures, routine maintenance, and natural deterrents.
 Regular inspection of your property is paramount to identify and seal any potential entry points.
 Wasps often construct their nests within small openings in walls, around windows and eaves, and in other hidden crevices.
 By carefully sealing these spots, you can greatly decrease the chance of wasps setting up residence.